 Fines in offence penalty sections are usually defined in terms of penalty units (pu) (see ‘A note about penalty units’ at the start of this book).
 The maximum fine the Magistrates’ Court can impose on a defendant is 500 pu (s 112A).

 A magistrate may order a defendant to pay their fines over a fixed term (e.g. three months) (s 59) or by instalments (e.g. $40 per month) (s 56).
 For further details, contact the registrar’s office at the court where the fine was imposed.

 Fine enforcement and fine default

 Unpaid fines can be dealt with in a number of ways:

 - in certain circumstances, a defendant can apply to the court for the fine to be paid back through unpaid community work, instead of paying the fine (ss 64, 69D);

-- a warrant can be issued for the To seize a person suspected of breaking the law and hold them in custody.
-Police have powers to arrest and charge suspected offenders and bring them before a court. of a fine defaulter (s 69);
+- a warrant can be issued for the arrest of a fine defaulter (s 69);

-- a court can reduce or (1) To fulfil an obligation or be released from an obligation.
-For example, a debtor can discharge a debt by paying it; a prisoner can be discharged (released) from jail. a fine if it is satisfied there is a Relevant or important.
-For example, material evidence is something that helps to prove an argument in a criminal case. change in circumstances or the defendant’s circumstances were wrongly stated when the fine was imposed (s 69G);
+- a court can reduce or discharge a fine if it is satisfied there is a material change in circumstances or the defendant’s circumstances were wrongly stated when the fine was imposed (s 69G);

 - a court may make an imprisonment order (s 69N).